 Undergraduate Research, Scholarship, and Creative Activity

-From field to studio, from library to laboratory, from far-away places to right next door, our students know there are multiple ways to find the answer.
-Whether it’s investigating medieval frescos in an Italian cathedral or collecting feather and blood samples from songbirds to quantify differences in parasite loads, research, scholarship, and creative activity are paramount at MBC.
+From field to studio, from library to laboratory, from far-away places to right next door, Mary Baldwin students know there are multiple ways to find the answer.
+Whether investigating medieval frescos in an Italian cathedral or collecting feather and blood samples from songbirds to quantify differences in parasite loads, excellence in research, scholarship, and creative activity is their goal.

 URSC at MBC means: